-You need to stand up a booking server to allow Reserve with Google to make callbacks to create and update bookings on your behalf.
+You need to stand up a booking server to allow the Actions Center to make callbacks to create and update bookings on your behalf.

 - The Standard implementation.
-This allows Reserve with Google to create appointments, bookings, and reservations with you on behalf of the user.
+This allows the Actions Center to create appointments, bookings, and reservations with you on behalf of the user.

 Refer to the Partner Portal documentation to learn how to configure the connection to your sandbox and production booking servers.

 Implement a REST API interface

 Implement an API interface based on REST This allows Google to send booking server requests over HTTP.

 To start, set up a development or sandbox booking server that can be connected to the Actions Center sandbox environment.
 Only move to a production environment once the sandbox server is fully tested.

 For each type of booking server, a different set of API methods are required on your end.
 Optionally, you can download the service definition in proto format to get started with the API implementation.
 The following tables show the methods for each implementation and include links to the service proto formats.